 Essential Typhoon training was also temporarily moved to Kinloss Barracks in Moray.

 Moray Aerospace campus

 In August, the UK Government minister for Scotland announced that an aerospace centre of excellence is set to be established next to RAF Lossiemouth as part of the Moray Growth Deal.

 The Moray Aerospace, Advanced Technology and Innovation Campus will work with the RAF and private partners to support the new Poseidon fleet.

-Ian Stewart, UK Government minister for Scotland, said he was "delighted to confirm" the investment, with £21 million of Government money and a further £12.3 million coming from local partners.
+Ian Stewart, UK Government minister for Scotland, said he was "delighted to confirm" the investment, with £21m of Government money and a further £12.3m coming from local partners.